vickmuir/Backup/getting-started.md

 ## Running your first backup job
 {: #runfirstbackup}

-1. Log in to the WebCC.
-2. Click **All Agents**, then select the agent that you configured.
-3. Click **Run Backup**.
-4. Confirm Destination and select a retention scheme.
-5. Click **Start Backup**.
-You can view the backup details while the process is running.
-6. When the backup is complete, click **Close**.
+1. The new job is displayed on the Computers tab.
+To start the job, click **Select Actions** and click **Run Job**.
+2. Verify that the destination and retention scheme appear correctly and click **Start Backup**.
+The Progress Detail page shows the job progress.
+This window can be closed if needed, the backup job keeps running in background.
+3. When the backup job is complete, the Process ID Status shows "Finished".
+You can view the job history and logs of existing backup jobs on the Computer tab.
+Select the job that you want to view, click **Select Action** and choose **History/Logs**.

-For more information, see [Configuring simple file-level backup on Linux](/docs/infrastructure/Backup?topic=Backup-configureLinuxBackup).
+For more information, see [Configuring simple file-level backup](/docs/infrastructure/Backup?topic=Backup-configureFileBackup).
 {:tip}

 ## Accessing and viewing {{site.data.keyword.backup_notm}} storage details in the Console